ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

  [^4]: Allocatable memory per-node in the **epyc** partition is limited to **~950GB** to allow for system overhead.
  [^5]: Allocatable memory per-node in the **gpu** partition is dependent on the node.
 115GB for gpu[01-02], 500GB for gpu[03-04], 200GB for gpu05, 922GB for gpu06, 950GB for gpu[07-08]
  [^6]: If a user needs more than 4 GPUs, please contact support@hpcc.ucr.edu with a short justification for a temporary increase.

+In addition to the above limits, there is:
+- A 768 core group limit that spans across all users in a group across all partitions.
+- A 8 GPU group limit that spans across all users in a group across all GPU-enabled partitions.

 Attempting to allocate more member than a node can support, eg 500GB on an Intel node, will cause the job to immediately fail.
 Limits are for actively running jobs, and any newly queued job that exceeds a limit will be queued until resources become available.
-In addition to the above limits, there is also a 768 core group limit that spans across all users in a group across all partitions.
 If you require additional resourced beyond the listed limits, please see the "[Additional Resource Request](#additional-resource-request)" section below.

 Partition quotas can also be viewed on the cluster using the `slurm_limits` command.